 Lori received her Bachelor of Arts degree in Biology from Brown University and her Master of Public Health degree in Nutrition from the University of North Carolina at Chapel Hill.
-She is a Registered Dietitian Nutritionist (RDN) and has received national certification as a Diabetes Educator (CDE).
+She is a Registered Dietitian Nutritionist (RDN) and has received national certification as a Diabetes Educator (CDCES).

 Lori is well known for her approach to medical nutrition therapy—utilizing proven behavioral strategies combined with decades of clinical expertise.
 She is trained in Cognitive Behavioral Therapy- Enhanced (CBT-E) and Family Based Treatment (FBT)—evidence based treatments for managing eating disorders.

 Most recently, Lori presented “Screening and Early Recognition of Eating Disorders: A Collaboration of Medical Providers and Registered Dietitian Nutritionists” at the Academy for Eating Disorder’s International Conference on Eating Disorders (ICED), March, 2019, New York City.
 In October, 2018, Lori presented “Identification and Treatment of Eating Disorders: What Doctors Need to Know” to Brown University medical residents.